 1777 Md.
 Red Books: Private, 26 Battalion, Capt.
 Wm.
 McPherson’s Co, Chas.
 Co.
 Militia

-1778 Charles County, Port Tobacco East Hundred, Fidelity Oath
+1778 Charles County, Port Tobacco East Hundred, Oath of Fidelity

 Beginning with 1790, a federal census was conducted every decade in accordance with the constitution of the newly formed United States.
 These censuses give the name of the head of the household (other household members are named beginning in 1850) and the numbers of other residents by gender, age group and free/slave status.

-In the 1800 Census lists “John B.Wills, Senr” Wills with males 1 (10-16), 2 (16-26), 1 (over 45); females 1 (10-16) and 2 (16-26); 12 slaves (a significant increase from the 1798 survey of Maryland slave owners which records him with only 4 slaves).
+In the 1800 Census lists “John B.Wills, Senr” Wills with males 1 (10-16), 2 (16-26), 1 (over 45); females 1 (10-16) and 2 (16-26); 12 enslaved persons (a significant increase from the 1798 survey of Maryland slave owners which records him with only 4).
 If we make some tolerance for underestimating ages, we can now account for the three younger sons and two unmarried daughters and one unknown female (perhaps a white housekeeper).
 Among the neighbors listed on the census are several of his family’s social circle: Hamiltons, Greens, Spalding, Smith, and Clements.

-By the 1810 Census, when he is about 70 years old, the household of John B. Wills, Sr. is considerably simplified: besides the himself, there is only one male (aged 26-45) and one female (aged 16-26) and 8 slaves.
-At the time of the 1820 Census, he is the only white person on his farm, with 9 slaves of various ages, of which 6 persons were “engaged in agriculture”.
+By the 1810 Census, when he is about 70 years old, the household of John B. Wills, Sr. is considerably simplified: besides the himself, there is only one male (aged 26-45) and one female (aged 16-26) and 8 enslaved.
+At the time of the 1820 Census, he is the only white person on his farm, with 9 enslaved persons of various ages, of which 6 persons were “engaged in agriculture”.

 He lived very close to Mt.
 Carmel Monastery, where his daughter and daughter-in-law asked to be buried, and it is likely that his family often worshipped there, although they would also have been involved with at the main Jesuit parishes in Pomfret (west across Port Tobacco Creek) and St. Ignatius Church on St. Thomas Manor (6 miles south rising above the Potomac River).